khoih-prog/BlynkESP32_BT_WF/README.md

 ## DONE

  1. Permit EEPROM size and location configurable to avoid conflict with others.
  2. More flexible to configure reconnection timeout.
  3. For fresh config data, don't need to wait for connecting timeout before entering config portal.
  4. If the config data not entered completely (SSID, password, Server and Blynk tokens), entering config portal
  5. Correct the operation of BUILTIN_LED
  6. Reduce EEPROM size to 2K from 4K to avoid ESP_ERR_NVS_NOT_ENOUGH_SPACE error.
  7. Add RFC952 hostname
  8. Add configurable Config Portal IP, SSID and Password
  9. Add configurable Static IP, GW, Subnet Mask and 2 DNS Servers' IP Addresses.
 10. Use dynamically alocated Config Portal WebServer
 11. Fix BT/BLE login timeout
 12. Add checksum for config data integrity
 13. Add clearConfigData() to enable forcing into ConfigPortal Mode when necessary
 14. Add MultiWiFi feature to enable reconnect to the best / available WiFi AP.
 15. Add MultiBlynk feature to enable reconnect to the best / available Blynk Server.
 16. WiFi Password max length is 63, as in WPA2 standards
 17. Permit to input special chars such as **%** and **#** into data fields.
 18. Add Dynamic Custom Parameters with checksum
 19. Add function to configure AP Channel (fixed or random) to avoid channel conflict.
 20. Default Credentials and dynamic parameters
 21. **DoubleDetectDetector** to force Config Portal when double reset is detected within predetermined time, default 10s.
 22. Configurable Config Portal Title
 23. Re-structure all examples to separate Credentials / Defines / Dynamic Params / Code so that you can change Credentials / Dynamic Params quickly for each device.
+24. Add functions to control Config Portal from software or **Virtual Switches**.
+25. Configurable **Customs HTML Headers**, including Customs Style, Customs Head Elements, CORS Header
+26. Permit optionally inputting one set of WiFi SSID/PWD by using `REQUIRE_ONE_SET_SSID_PW == true`
+27. Enforce WiFi PWD minimum length of 8 chars
+28. Enable **scan of WiFi networks** for selection in Configuration Portal

 ---
 ---